DaylightSlaving/Kris-network-portfolio/projects.md

 Future updates to this project will include configuration examples, troubleshooting scenarios, and verification outputs from the lab environment.

-## ICT Capstone Project (Starting)
+## Capstone Project – CSC3600

-This portfolio will include reflections on project management, teamwork, technology use, culture awareness, and professional ethics as the project progresses.
+This ePortfolio was developed as part of the CSC3600 Capstone Project at university.
+This section will be updated on completion of the project.

+The project focuses on presenting professional skills, career development, and technical work completed throughout my studies.